ElyasMoshirpanahi/Congestive-Heart-Failure/README.md

 # Congestive Heart Failure

-Trying to detect a comment heart disease known as Congestive Heart Failure using machine learning algorithms, Hyperparameter search, and model stacking for better results
+Trying to detect a comment heart disease known as Congestive Heart Failure using machine learning algorithms. which includes scaling and doing different EDA on the data as well as  Hyperparameter search, and model stacking for better results.

 Definitely worth checking!